-Upon discovery of the unexpected features in the COS spectra and reduced soft X-ray flux indicated by Swift and NICER, we requested a 135 ks XMM-Newton Director's Discretionary Time (DDT) observation (PI: N. Schartel).
-The observation (OBSID: 0872390901) took place on 2020-12-18.
-We reduced the data using the XMM-Newton Science Analysis System (SAS v.
+reduced the data using the XMM-Newton Science Analysis System (SAS v.
 19.0.0) and the newest calibration files.
 We started with the observation data files and followed standard procedures.
-The observations were taken in Large Window Mode.
-The source extraction regions are circular regions of radius 35 arcsec centered on source position.
-The background regions are also circular regions of radius 35 arcsec, avoiding the detector edges where the instrumental copper line is most prominent.
+The European Photon Imaging Camera (EPIC) pn observations were taken in Large Window Mode.
+The source extraction regions are circular regions of radius 35" centered on source position.
+The background regions are also circular regions of radius 35", avoiding the detector edges where the instrumental copper line is most prominent.
 The observations were relatively clean of soft proton background flares, save for a few kiloseconds removed from the end of the observation, for a final exposure of 115 ks.
 The response matrices were produced using rmfgen and arfgen in SAS.
-The PN spectra were binned to a minimum of 25 counts per bin to enable the use of $\chi^2$ statistic.
-The 2020-12-18 PN observation is shown in purple in Fig. 3, compared to the only archival XMM-Newton observation, a 15 ks observation taken in 2009 when the source was significantly brighter in X-rays (light grey; Winter et al. 2011).
+The PN spectra were binned to a minimum of 25 counts per bin to enable the use of the χ^2 statistic.
+The 2020 December 18 PN observation is shown in purple in Figure 3, compared to the only archival XMM-Newton observation, a 15 ks observation taken in 2009 when the source was significantly brighter in X-rays (light gray; Winter et al. 2011).

-The XMM-Newton/RGS data were reduced using the standard pipeline tool, RGSPROC, which produces the source, background spectral files, and instrument response files.
-We binned the RGS 1 and 2 spectra with 'optimal binning' Kaastra & Bleeker (2016), and fit the combined spectrum with the Cash statistic.
+The XMM-Newton/RGS (Reflection Gratings Spectrometer) data were reduced using the standard pipeline tool, RGSPROC, which produces the source, background spectral files, and instrument response files.
+We binned the RGS 1 and 2 spectra with "optimal binning" Kaastra & Bleeker (2016), and fit the combined spectrum with the Cash statistic.
 Upon inspection of the RGS spectra, we discovered that the spectrum was dispersed such that a nearby star falls on the RGS detector and contaminates the background direction.
-This causes artificial 'absorption' features in the background-subtracted spectrum, and also means that the RGS continuum is somewhat contaminated.
+This causes artificial "absorption" features in the background-subtracted spectrum, and also means that the RGS continuum is somewhat contaminated.
 We account for this by allowing the RGS to have a different continuum level from the PN spectrum.
 Future XMM-Newton observations of Mrk 817 during the AGN STORM 2 campaign will have a different position angle to avoid this star.